Could your business benefit from embracing the principles of good work design?

 “Principle 3 — Good work design enhances business success and productivity” Safe Work Australia.

-Principle 3 of good work design highlights the dual benefits of a safe workplace — less dangerous incidents, less cost.
-Apart from the tragic human cost when workers are injured or die at work, there is also an associated financial cost.
-Examples include:
+Safe Work Australia’s Principle 3 of good work design highlights the dual benefits of a safe workplace — less dangerous incidents and less cost.

 - Clean-up - the cost of materials and labour as chemical spills are cleaned up, or fires extinguished.